EM fund managers move to more exotic currencies as dollar hits lows

 “Historically since the 1970s, dollar cycles have travelled in multi-year paths, so it wouldn’t be surprising to be in a three-year, four-year cycle,” said Jim Barrineau, portfolio manager and head of emerging markets debt for Schroders.

-The dollar index .DXY, which tracks the greenback against six major currency rivals, has sunk from a high of 103.82 on Jan.
+The dollar index, which tracks the greenback against six major currency rivals, has sunk from a high of 103.82 on Jan.
 2 to a 2017 low of 91.15.
 But the index had been as low as 79.52 as recently as 2014.

 “It’s hardly been a collapse of the dollar,” Barrineau said.
 “Arguably, if history is any guide, we have more to go.”